Mpansah95/Fun2025_MammaryTissue/README.md

 # Bioinformatics Plan

 ## Source of Data
 This project will analyze publicly available RNAseq data in the [NCBI SRA database](https://www.ncbi.nlm.nih.gov/sra/?term=).
 The data that qualifies for our inclusion criteria will be downloaded onto the [Alabama Supercomputer](https://hpcdocs.asc.edu/hpc-tools-categories/sequence-alignment for bioinformatic analysis.
 Because we are considering differential gene expression analysis in dogs, RNAseq data that we sequenced from the [mammary gland](https://en.wikipedia.org/wiki/mammary-gland) will be used.
 The following data listed below met our criteria stated above.
-The Accession ID in [NCBI](https://www.ncbi.nlm.nih.gov/) [BioProject database](https://www.ncbi.nlm.nih.gov/bioproject/) has been listed below
+The Accession ID in [NCBI](https://www.ncbi.nlm.nih.gov/) [SRA database](https://www.ncbi.nlm.nih.gov/sra/) has been listed has been included in the [here](https://github.com/Mpansah95/Fun2025_MammaryTissue/blob/main/data/README.md)

 ## Data Download